Yūsuke Tōyama

 Yūsuke Tōyama (遠山 雄亮, Tōyama Yūsuke) is a Japanese professional shogi player ranked 6-dan.

-Early life and education
+Early life, education and apprenticeship

 Tōyama was born on December 10, 1979, in Nerima, Japan.
 He entered the Japan Shogi Association's apprentice school at the rank of 6-kyū under the tutelage of shogi professional Jun'ichi Kase in 2005.

 Tōyama was promoted to the rank of 1-dan in August 1997 and obtained full professional status and the rank of 4-dan after finishing tied for first with Issei Takazaki in the 37th 3-dan league (April 2005 – September 2005) with a record of 13 wins and 5 losses.